-Closing, as the name suggests, is the last step in the home sale process.
+Closing is the last step in the home sale process.
 At closing, the seller and buyer officially transfer ownership of the home by signing the final documents and distributing the sale funds.
 Your escrow manager will facilitate the process, helping you with everything from ordering title insurance, preparing closing documents, and communicating with third parties like your HOA.

 Depending on the location of your property, there may be a fee for transferring ownership of the home – the exact amount can drastically vary from state to state.
 For example, Texas has no transfer taxes, Arizona has a $2 flat fee, and Delaware has a 1.5% fee.

-As you can see, your total closing costs are made up of many individual expenses.
-As a result, it can be difficult to know how they’ll add up.
-Your closing manager can give you an estimate of your closing costs ahead of time, particularly for your prorated property taxes, HOA transfer fees, and title fees.
+Having your agent draw up a seller net sheet can be helpful, and your closing manager can give you an estimate of your closing costs ahead of time, particularly for your prorated property taxes, HOA transfer fees, and title fees.
 About a day before your closing date, you’ll get the final breakdown of all the seller closing costs in your official Closing Statement.